CecBazinga/RelazioneISW2/README.md

 # RelazioneISW2
-Report for ISW2 course abouta software defects
+Report for ISW2 course about software defects